krakens-den-studios/web/public/sounds/README.md

 - All audio files should be in MP3 format
 - Sound effects should be short (0.5-2 seconds)
-- Minigame sounds can be longer ambient loops
+- Minigame sounds are effects, not loops (no background beds needed)
 - Background music should loop seamlessly
 - Keep file sizes reasonable for web performance